 - Using fertile, well-draining soil

-- Pruning the dead branches off when you notice them
+- Pruning the dead branches off when you notice them (Here is our review on the best secateurs available in Australia.)

 - Using mulch on the soil is also an option to prevent rainwater from drowning the soil